Cray-HPE/docs-csm/operations/network/management_network/firmware/update_management_network_firmware.md

    BIOS Version       : GL-01-0013
    ```

-1. After the firmware is uploaded to both VSX switches, you will need to start the software update from the VSX primary
+1. Upgrade firmware.

-   member.
+   After the firmware is uploaded to both VSX switches, the software update should be initiated on the VSX primary.

-   Since we uploaded to the secondary image, we choose that one to boot to.
+   The firmware was uploaded to the secondary image, so this is the image that should be used for the upgrade.

-    ```bash
+    ```console
     vsx update-software boot-bank secondary
     ```